 For more information regarding these materials, contact Ruchita Kadakia, Planning Manager at Ruchita.Kadakia@venturacounty.gov or House Farm Workers! at info@housefarmworkers.org.

-To learn more about the project, watch the videos below in your preferred language:
+To learn more about the project, watch the videos below in your preferred language

 Feedback on the Public Review Draft Study and Action Plan

-Since January 2025, the consultant team has gathered data on both challenges and opportunities for improving conditions for farmworkers; conducted outreach through stakeholder interviews, farmworker focus groups, youth input; and has gotten guidance from the Advisory Council to create a Public Review Draft Study and Action Plan.
-These documents are anticipated to be made available for review and comment in mid-May 2026.
+Since January 2025, the consultant team has gathered data on both challenges and opportunities for improving conditions for farmworkers; conducted outreach through stakeholder interviews, farmworker focus groups, youth input; and has gotten guidance from the Advisory Council to create a “Research Report” and “Action Plan” for public review and comment.
+See the following links to access the documents in English and Spanish:

 Feedback Session #1: